 Swimming holes

-Inland you can explore Lake Mckenzie, a lake made entirely of rainwater surrounded by fine, white sand; and perfect for swimming due to its incredibly pure waters.
-Lake Mckenzie is one of 40 “perched” lakes on the Island; and is often referred to as “the Jewel of Fraser Island”.
-Lake Mckenzie is 5m deep and 1.2km length; with a slightly acidic quality, nothing lives in the water; making for some of the clearest, cleanest water in the world.
+Inland, you can explore Lake McKenzie, a lake made entirely of rainwater and surrounded by fine, white sand.
+It’s perfect for swimming due to its incredibly pure waters.
+Lake McKenzie is one of 40 “perched” lakes on the island and is often referred to as “the Jewel of Fraser Island.”
+The lake is 5m deep and 1.2km in length.
+With a slightly acidic quality, nothing lives in the water, making it some of the clearest, cleanest water in the world.

 If you’re strictly coastal, head to the bubbling Champagne Pools for an afternoon soak.
 These rock pools are almost like a naturally formed jacuzzi with seawater constantly topping them up.
 A trip here is a must when visiting Fraser Island.